• Post author:

 example outfit with color combination inspired by an oblong scarf

-GNW Luxe cashmere sweater with Halogen A-line leather skirt, GNW tights, Manolo Blahnik booties, cat cameo pendant necklace, Hermes Medor watch, Hermes collier de chien bangle, and thrifted floral print silk scarf (all own).
-The scarf picks up colors of the skirt, sweater, tight, necklace, watch band, and shoes
+GNW Luxe sweater with Halogen A-line leather skirt, GNW tights, Manolo Blahnik booties, cat cameo pendant, Hermes Medor watch, Hermes collier de chien bangle, and floral print silk scarf.
+The scarf picks up colors of the skirt, sweater, tight, necklace, watch band, and shoes.

 Don’t fall for a brand name.
-Look for scarves in a vibe that works with your personal style (Use this free personal style finder if you don’t know your primary style).
+Look for scarves in a vibe that works with your primary personal style.
 Scarves can really update, polish, alter or make an outfit!
-For example, a scarf with – shirt and jeans immediately yields a posh casual look vs. just jeans with a Tee.
+For example, a scarf with T-shirt and jeans immediately yields a posh casual look vs. just jeans with a Tee.

 look with a floral scarf from scarf collection